-Is there a clearly defined goal that is measurable and achievable?
-For example: We want to reduce the churn rate by 15%.
-What data sources are required to reach the goal?
-Do you have access to these sources?
-Who should consume your deployed data science application, and how?
-For instance are you making: $\ \ \square$ A scheduled workflow that regularly creates and sends a report?
-A scheduled workflow that gets executed regularly to process new data or apply predictive model? ☐ A Data App that gets deployed to KNIME WebPortal? ☐ A predictive model that is accessible via REST API?
-What kind of workflows do you need to achieve your goal? $\hfill \square$ What is the task of each individual workflow that you want to build? $\ \ \square$ What is the input and output of each individual workflow? ☐ Do your workflows share some parts?
-Define the requirements for the created workflows (how fast the execution should be, how often should it be executed, etc.).
-What hardware and software do you need to meet all these requirements?
+ere a clearly defined goal that is measurable and achievable? example: We want to reduce the churn rate by 15%.
+Wha sour t data sources are required to reach the goal?
+Do you have access to these ces? should consume your deployed data science application, and how?
+For instance ou making: A scheduled workflow that regularly creates and sends a report?
+A scheduled workflow that gets executed regularly to process new data or apply predictive model?
+A Data App that gets deployed to KNIME WebPortal?
+A predictive model that is accessible via REST API?
+Wha t kind of workflows do you need to achieve your goal?
+What is the task of each individual workflow that you want to build?
+What is the input and output of each individual workflow?
+Do your workflows share some parts? ne the requirements for the created workflows (how fast the execution should be, often should it be executed, etc.).
+Wha t hardware and software do you need to meet all these requirements?